dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 Because OO analysis and design models align more closely in structure and content to the resultant OO software, testing can begin with a <mark style="background: #FFB8EBA6;">review of these models</mark>.

-<mark style="background: #FFB8EBA6;">These models iteratively evolve</mark> from informal representations of system requirements to detailed models of classes, attributes, operations, associations, messages and sequencing, events ..
+<mark style="background: #FFB8EBA6;">These models iteratively evolve</mark> from informal representations of system requirements to detailed models of classes, attributes, operations, associations, messages and sequencing, events.

 Therefore problems that are <mark style="background: #FFB8EBA6;">detected</mark> in these <mark style="background: #FFB8EBA6;">properties</mark> at the <mark style="background: #FFB8EBA6;">early iteration stages</mark> of <mark style="background: #FFB8EBA6;">analysis</mark> and <mark style="background: #FFB8EBA6;">design</mark> stage will circumvent problems at the later stages of development.

 Technical reviews of these models are considered as important as final testing

 <mark style="background: #FFB8EBA6;">Correctness of OOA and OOD Models:</mark>
-- Syntactic Correctness: The notation and syntax should conform to the methodology
+- <mark style="background: #FFB8EBA6;">Syntactic Correctness:</mark> The notation and syntax should conform to the methodology
-- Semantic Correctness: The model is examined by expert users (domain experts) to check if it conforms to the real world problem as specified in use cases.
+- <mark style="background: #FFB8EBA6;">Semantic Correctness:</mark> The model is examined by expert users (domain experts) to check if it conforms to the real world problem as specified in use cases.

 <mark style="background: #FFB8EBA6;">Consistency of OOA and OOD Models:</mark>
 - This involves cross-checking the class diagram with the detailed use-case descriptions, object collaboration diagram/interaction sequence diagrams and state transition diagrams to ensure that the associations and collaborations and responsibilities are consistent.